agmeadows/Credit_Risk_Analysis/README.md

 ## Summary

 After evaluating each of the machine learning methods, it has been determined that AdaBoost Boostrapping provides the best results.
-The undersampling and oversampling methods have an accuracy far below either of the Ensemble strategies.
+The undersampling and oversampling methods have an accuracy and recall rates far below either of the Ensemble strategies.
 It for this reason I would recommend using the AdaBoost method for determining credit risk.